Pre-Pregnancy Check-Up & Tests: A Guide

 Why is Preconception Check-Up Important?

-- Family Physician: Also known as the family doctor, this trained professional is capable of treating ailments and taking care of you before, during and for post-pregnancy related issues.
+Also known as a family doctor, this trained professional is capable of treating ailments and taking care of you before, during and for post-pregnancy related issues.
+Although a gynaecologist is always better, it is up to you to consult a family physician

 What Happens at the Check-up?